theupdateframework/pep-maximum-security-model/README.rst

 for a recently-claimed project, the project transaction process MUST always add all new targets and delegated targets metadata for the claimed project.
-Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed or claimed metadata as well as the current set of delegated targets metadata for the project.
+Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed or claimed metadata, as well as the current set of delegated targets metadata for the project.

 Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the recently-claimed role to the claimed role.
 Project transaction processes MUST also be applied atomically: either all metadata and targets -- or none of them -- are added.
-The project transaction processes and consistent snapshot process SHOULD work concurrently.
+The project transaction processes and snapshot process SHOULD work concurrently.
 Finally, project transaction processes SHOULD keep in memory the latest claimed, recently-claimed, and unclaimed metadata so that they will be correctly updated in new consistent snapshots.